 Companies faring well through crises did not make investments solely in cost-cutting technologies.
 Instead, they focused on systems that improve workers’ lives and raise product quality and throughput.
 Looking beyond just financial ROIs, they have built a business with operational scalability and flexibility.
 These businesses are built for change.
 But most importantly, their DX strategy IS their core strategy that drives their businesses forward, rather than a source of cost reduction.

 3. What’s the overall mindset?

-Factories who have recalibrated their DX goals to generating more manufacturing values rather than keeping costs down also promote an overall “growth mindset.”
+Factories that have recalibrated their DX goals to generating more manufacturing values rather than keeping costs down also promote an overall “growth mindset.”
 Carol Dweck of Stanford University initially proposed the idea.
-Growth mindset is the belief that new capabilities can be developed through learning and practicing.
+A growth mindset is a belief that new capabilities can be developed through learning and practicing.
 In the context of modern manufacturing, this means fostering a culture of responsible pilot programs and learning from mistakes to improve processes.

 As best practices are often found in production line workers, when they are empowered to take creative digital initiatives, plants can benefit from digitizing the tacit knowledge that is traditionally difficult to document and full of inconsistencies.
 Revamping the way organizational knowledge is managed and shared further creates transparency and resilience against adverse situations and times.
 All of which are benefits beyond simply calculating for financial returns.

 4. What is the change management strategy?

 Operational changes can impact workers who feel threatened by digital technologies.
 A proactive change management program with a transparent communication plan should be in place to lessen resistance.

 - Involve your stakeholders: Stakeholders should not be limited to employees of the company.
 Instead, it should include individuals and families living in the surrounding areas as their livelihoods are often tightly dependent on these plants.